mvsampaio98/GProxemic-Navigation-System/README.md

 - **Make the Proxemic Navigation**

-First initialize the Pepper Robot and the Environment in Gazebo.
+First, initialize the Pepper Robot and the Environment in Gazebo.

 ```bash
   // To open the Office